Read summarized version with

 The Bottom Line

-Knowledge sharing isn't just about having information.
-It's about making that information accessible, trustworthy, and useful exactly when people need it.
+Knowledge sharing isn’t about hoarding information.
+It’s about making that information reachable, trustworthy, and useful at the exact moment someone needs it.

 The right tool depends on your team size, technical expertise, budget, and workflow.
-There's no universal "best" option.
+There’s no universal “best.”

-But here's what I know for sure: the cost of not having a knowledge sharing system is way higher than the cost of implementing one.
+Here’s what I’m sure of, though: the cost of not having a knowledge sharing system runs far higher than the cost of standing one up.

-Those hours lost searching for information?
-That knowledge walking out the door when people leave?
-The wheel being reinvented every week because nobody documented the first time?
+Those hours lost searching?
+The knowledge that leaves when people leave?
+The wheel reinvented every week because nobody wrote it down the first time?

-If you're documenting processes and procedures specifically, I built Glitter AI to make that ridiculously easy.
-Record your screen while talking through a process, and AI generates the documentation automatically.
-No more manual screenshots or formatting.
+If process and procedure documentation is your specific need, I built Glitter AI to make it almost embarrassingly easy.
+Record your screen while you talk through a process, and AI writes the documentation for you.
+No manual screenshots, no formatting.

 But honestly?
 Pick whatever tool your team will actually use.
-A simple system that gets used beats a sophisticated system that sits empty.
+A simple system people open beats a sophisticated one that gathers dust.

 Start small.
 Document one critical process or area of knowledge.
-See what works.
-Iterate from there.
+See what sticks.
+Go from there.

 Your future self (and your team) will thank you.